belluzj/starouarze.js/packages/meteor-scenegraph/README.md

 scene.subscribe();
 ```

-### Create and share objects
+### Set up a scene graph

 An object that is managed by the scene graph must have at least the following
 fields:
 * `type` (string): the type of this object

-The type information is very important, because that's how you will be able to
+The type information is very important, because that's how the synchronization
-"inflate" the received nodes into real JS objects, and how the synchronization
 mechanism knows which fields to synchronize.
 You must therefore specify for
 each type a list of meaningful fields that should be taken care of: